modo-lv/caves-of-qud-mods/README.md

 ## Customs and Folklore

-[Customs and Folklore] is trained whenever you gain reputation from a water ritual.
-Note that unlocking it requires at least 19 Intelligence.
-It can still be trained, but will only unlock once the requirement is met.
+[Customs and Folklore](https://wiki.cavesofqud.com/wiki/Customs_and_Folklore) is trained when your reputation changes during a water ritual, and whenever you discover a secret (no matter how).

+The reputation gain from the very first water ritual with a creature earns bonus training.

 ## Physic